 Kitesurfing is all about sun-kissed beaches in tropical locations, right?
 Not if you’re a kid from the UK it isn’t!
 Which is why Aaron Hadlow's almost complete domination of the sport is so amazing.

 Aaron’s first kiting encounter was at age 10, spurred on by his father’s participation in the fledgling sport.
 Despite the unlikely training ground of England’s south coast, Aaron quickly mastered the skills he needed to compete at the highest level.
-Honing those skills with winters spent in South Africa, he’s since taken an astonishing five world titles and continues to set the bar for his competitors with a repertoire of tricks that defines the word ‘encyclopedic’.
+Honing those skills with winters spent in South Africa, he’s since taken an astonishing five world titles and continues to set the bar for his competitors with a complete repertoire of tricks.

 Aaron has always been sports-mad.
 He was into football as a child but was fascinated by the possibilities available from the relatively new sport of kitesurfing.
 His motivation stems from his thirst to learn.
 After three years of riding from the age of 14, Aaron found himself competing with the best in the business.